Advances and Challenges in Solar Flare Prediction: A Review: Solar Flare Forecasting Methods

 Machine learning methods have made notable progress in solar flare prediction by improving accuracy and automation.
 Nonetheless, challenges persist, particularly in feature selection.
 Traditional machine learning models can't automatically perform feature extraction, selection, or construction, making manual feature engineering essential for capturing complex patterns in the data, which demands substantial domain expertise and iterative adjustments.
-In contrast, deep learning—a major branch of machine learning—automatically learns hierarchical representations directly from raw data, thereby reducing the need for manual feature extraction and offering greater robustness and generalization when applied to large-scale datasets.
+In contrast, deep learning—a major branch of machine learning—enables models to learn hierarchical representations directly from raw data, thereby reducing the need for manual feature extraction and offering greater robustness and generalization when applied to large-scale datasets.